Friends of Blueberry Hill

 The Friends of Blueberry Hill, an active support group composed of local citizens, was established in 2009 and took a leading role in fundraising activities for sustainable stewardship of the property.
 With assistance from Ducks Unlimited Canada, large culverts have been removed, restoring the environmental integrity of Henderson Brook.

-Due to the biological complexity of the Henderson Brook Crossing, Friends of Blueberry Hill and the Nature Trust continue to improve the site through planning for a bridge crossing, bank stabilization, tree planting and trail improvement.
-It is anticipated that the major construction will be completed by 2014 when it will be opened for the public to enjoy.
-We are still looking for financial and in-kind support for this project.
+Due to the biological complexity of the Henderson Brook Crossing, the Friends of Blueberry Hill and the Nature Trust continue to improve this site through ongoing projects for bank stabilization, tree planting and trail improvement, and in 2014 completed the construction of a bridge crossing over Henderson Brook.